 Information concerning procedures is available in the Probate Procedure Manual.

 Information concerning filing fees is available in the document Probate Filing Fees.

 Case information may be accessed via Case.net.
 All docket entries and cases closed prior to May 16, 2005 must be accessed on the Probate website.

 The hours of operation are 8:00 am to 4:30 pm.
 The Commissioners see attorneys between the hours of 8:00 am and Noon.
 Please call ahead to ensure they are available.
-The Division accepts payment in the form of cash, attorney or firm checks made payable to The Circuit Court of Jackson County, Missouri, and credit card payments.
+The Division accepts payment in the form of cash (exact change is required), attorney or firm checks made payable to The Circuit Court of Jackson County, Missouri, and credit card payments.
 There is a $2.00 handling fee assessed to credit card transactions totaling $50.00 and under and a 4% fee charged for all transactions of $51.00 and above.